elexive-com/elexive-calc/resources/JourneyPlanner.md

 ## Implementation Guidelines

-When implementing or extending the Customer Journey:
+When implementing or extending the Journey Planner:

 1. Maintain the sequential narrative of the transformation journey
 2. Preserve the distinct color-coding for each journey stage